[Updated January 15, 2022]

 Asheville NC boasts some of the heavyweight craft beer breweries, including New Belgium and Sierra Nevada.
 And the Blue Ridge Parkway is packed with microbreweries, from Brevard all the way north to Roanoke.

-Roanoke is also hip to that scene, with over a dozen microbreweries in and around the city, including several within walking distance of each other downtown.
+There are over a dozen breweries in Roanoke and the surrounding areas, including several within walking distance of each other downtown.

 Three Notch’d Craft Kitchen and Brewery (my favorite), Golden Cactus Brewing, Big Lick Brewing Company, Deschutes Roanoke Tasting Room, and A Few Old Goats Brewing are all within about a one-mile stretch.